martinchernyavskiy/Notes/CS/Hardware/ECE 252/Basic Processor Model.md

 ### Register File
 - Small memory located near the ALU
 - Contains multiple registers which can be written to / read from
+- Allows for reading from multiple locations simultaneously by having multiple read ports, but write to only one location